elmejdki/BookClone/README.md

 - User can accept or decline a friend request;
 - User can share a post, delete and edit his own posts;
 - User can like, dislike and leave a comment on a post;
-- User can sent messages to a user;
+- User can send messages to other users;
 - User can receive messages from a user;
 - User can change his avatar;
 - User can change his cover picture;
-- User can update his personal informations;
+- User can update his personal information;

 ## Built With